 With enough data and the right approach to analysis, a company can use what it knows to reliably predict what hasn’t even happened yet.
 The implications of reliably accurate forecasting are huge, but the process remains inconsistent simply because it’s difficult to identify and locate the right insights.
 Data visualization is the ideal solution since it illustrates trends and leading indicators so directly.
 When a company is wondering what to do next, the right visual tools make it easy to ask the right questions and get accurate answers back.

 To Add a Dynamic Element to Data

 Data that is simply presented in a table or a report is static – the information communicates one thing and cannot be engaged with in any way.
 Data visualizations are just the opposite.
 The right tools don’t just present data differently.
 They also allow the user to interact with the data in fluid and flexible ways.
 Adding in new elements, switching up inputs, and integrating data sets is intuitive enough to remove any barriers to engagement with the data.
-Visualizations are also the best way to monitor data in real time since they communicate positive or negative change with perfect clarity.
+Visualizations are also the best way to monitor data in real-time since they communicate positive or negative change with perfect clarity.

 To Focus Efforts Where They Matter Most

 Relying on data visualizations is not just a way to find insights faster and with ease.
 It’s also a way to learn actionable information that would be impossible to recognize otherwise.
 Modern visualizations offer innovative types of charts, graphs, and maps designed to organize and present data in new ways.
 The relationships between multiple variables, overlapping timelines, or complex indicators come into stark relief.
 These insights have tremendous strategic value, and they would be lost with only a standard approach to analytics.
-Data visualization is the subtle but critical element.
+Data visualization is a subtle but critical element.

 - How to Use Graphs and Charts in Your Business Plan